Parallels/vagrant-parallels/website/docs/source/docs/configuration.html.md

 	</p>
 </div>

-When you run `vagrant up` at the first time, the new virtual machine will be created by cloning the box image.
+When you run `vagrant up` for the first time, the new virtual machine will be created by cloning the box image.
 By default the Parallels provider creates a regular clone, e.q. the full copy of the box image.